Kalvetua/Beneath-the-Surface/README.md

 # Beneath-the-Surface
-This is a game- more a demo that was built from the ground up and was the final, school project for my programming class.
+This is a game- more a demo that was built from the ground up and was the final school project for my python programming class.